SortableJS/Sortable/README.md

 #### `invertedSwapThreshold` option
 Percentage of the target that the inverted swap zone will take up, as a float between `0` and `1`.
 If not given, will default to `swapThreshold`.
+This option has nothing to do with the `swap` option.

 Read more: https://github.com/SortableJS/Sortable/wiki/Swap-Thresholds-and-Direction#dealing-with-swap-glitching